XChenscottlogic/AI-Testing-Experiment/README.md

 |**Dedect defects**                         |❌         |           |         |         |
 |**Generate Test Report**                   |✅         |           |         |         |
 |**Generate Test Run Dashboard**            |✅         |           |         |         |

+### Git submodule
+testing-explorer is a git submodule.
+If cloning this repo, you will get an empty testing-explorer directory, so the following needs to be done:

+1. git submodule init
+2. git submodule update